Home » Movies » Pacific Heights (1990)

 The Dream House

-Young, unmarried couple Drake Goodman and Patty Palmer sink their entire savings into a magnificent Victorian home in San Francisco’s exclusive Pacific Heights neighborhood.
-The house, however, is a massive financial commitment.
-To afford the mortgage, they decide to renovate and rent out the two first-floor apartments.
-They pour their sweat and money into the project.
-As a result, their future becomes inextricably tied to the success of this real estate venture.
+Young, unmarried couple Drake Goodman (Matthew Modine) and Patty Palmer (Melanie Griffith) pool their resources to buy a magnificent Victorian mansion in San Francisco’s upscale Pacific Heights neighborhood.
+The house is a major financial stretch for them.
+As a result, they decide to renovate and rent out two first-floor apartments to help with the mortgage.

 Movie Ending